WilNeeley/Mega2560_Fan_Controller/doc/hw_post_assembly_inspection.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Power Rail Resistance Measurements
+## Electrical Tests

 Now that the visual inspection's been taken care of, it's time to do some electrical tests.
+The first test involves testing your power rails for short circuits (or open circuits), while the second test involves safely applying power for the first time.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Power Rail Resistances

 Before applying power, one of the simplest tests you can do involves measuring the resistance of your board's power rails.
 If the resistance is high, that's a good sign you don't have any electrical shorts.
 If the resistance is low or near zero, that's an indication you have an electrical short somewhere, which can be caused by any number of mistakes (solder bridges, incorrectly installed components, etc.).

 Before performing your tests, make sure the following switches are in the following positions, or your resistances may be skewed:
 * SW1: down (i.e. off)